Spalding13/Etherium-Monitor/README.md

 MONGO_URI: MongoDB connection URI (default: mongodb://localhost:27017/eth-monitor)

 API Endpoints
-/monitor - Access monitoring endpoints
+   - /monitor - Access monitoring endpoints

-/configure - Access configuration management endpoints
+   - /configure - Access configuration management endpoints

-Notes
+Notes:
 On first run, the database will be populated with default monitoring configurations.

 The app connects to the Ethereum mainnet using Infura by default.